Aashiqui: Soundtrack

 The music for Aashiqui was composed by the duo Nadeem–Shravan (Nadeem Akhtar Saifi and Shravan Kumar Rathod) and lyrics were written by Sameer, Rani Mallik and Madan Pal.
 The soundtrack largely falls under the filmi-ghazal genre, based on the ghazal style.
+The soundtrack album sold 2 crores units.
+This made it the best-selling Bollywood soundtrack album of all time, as well as one of the best-selling albums of any genre in India.
+The soundtrack was #4 on the list of "100 Greatest Bollywood Soundtracks of All Time", as compiled by Planet Bollywood.